shayanbo/VideoPlayerContainer/README.md

 ```

-The VideoPlayerContainer is now attached to the scene.
-But you can't see it cuz we never do any configuration work and also don't pass the video resource item to play.
-Let's do some more work ( specify the frame and play a video).
+The `PlayerWidget` is now attached to the scene.
+But you can't see it because we never do any configuration work and also don't pass the video resource item to play.
+Let's do some more work (specify the frame and play a video).

 ```swift